soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ![Set audio unit metadata](/img/2023-01-03-multiplatform-audiounit/04-add-extension.png) *Fill the metadata, in particular __Audio Unit Type__ and __User Interface__, then click __Finish__.*

-After Xcode generated the template code, let's see the macOS audio unit in action.
+After Xcode generated the template code, let us see the macOS audio unit in action.
 Activate the scheme of the extension (__FancyInstrument__), set the target platform (__My Mac__) and click __Run__.
 You will be asked for a host app to run the audio unit - any app that supports AUv3 plugins will do, e.g. Logic Pro X, GarageBand or AU Lab (bundled with [Additional Tools for Xcode](https://developer.apple.com/download/all/?q=Additional%20Tools%20for%20Xcode)).

 ![Select app to run the macOS audio unit](/img/2023-01-03-multiplatform-audiounit/05-run-macos.png) *Select the audio unit scheme, the target platform and click __Run__.
 Then choose an app to run the unit and confirm with __Run__.*